-Kootenai Health specializes in addiction recovery services for individuals of all ages in north Idaho, eastern Washington, Montana and the Inland Northwest.
+Kootenai Health specializes in inpatient psychiatric acute care and serves northern Idaho, eastern Washington, Montana and the Inland Northwest.
 Located in Coeur d’Alene, Idaho, our Behavioral Health program is among the largest in the state of Idaho.
 We also provide intensive outpatient programming for adults and offer the option for intensive outpatient program group meetings in a virtual setting (remotely, over a computer).

 The goal of Behavioral Health is to assist individuals in the recovery process by building on each patient’s strengths and assist them in acquiring the skills necessary to lead happy and healthy lives.